aachemodanova/dendrites_group_research/content/authors/Eva Dvorkina/_index.md

   - Researchers
 ---

 Eva Dvorkina is a student at the Peoples' Friendship University of Russia named after Patrice Lumumba.
+She is Executive Secretary of the Student Committee of the Faculty of Sciences.
 Her research interests are related to artificial intelligence, mathematical statistics, and expert systems.
 She chose to work on this project in order to deal with a new interesting task.
 In her spare time from computer science, she is engaged in creative work, draws paintings, volunteers, and explains mathematics to students.